mritogether/mritogether.github.io/program.md

 The meeting will consists of lectures and panel discussions in the Opening and Closing sessions, and more practical talks including hands-on workshops in between.

 The content will be offered live across multiple time zones, this means that each workshop will be repeated twice.
-While the general topics will be the same for the two time zones, the speakers and the content of the specific talks will change.
+While the general topics will be the same for the two session times, the speakers and the content of the specific talks will change.

 # Time Zones
-We have identified 4 time zones:
+We have identified 4 session times:

 |           | Time (UTC)  | Time (CET)  | Time (EST)  | Time (PST)  | Time (Beijing) | Time (Tokyo) | Time (IST) |
 | --------- | ----------- | ----------- | ----------- | ----------- | -------------- | ----------- | ----------- |